mafernando/laravel-app/readme.md

 Clone the repository.

-From inside the repo, run `docker-compose up` to spin up a Laravel app container and a MySQL db container.
+Run `docker-compose up` from inside the repository to deploy a Laravel app container and a MySQL db container.

 Attach to the app container using `docker exec`: